-In other words, we minimize the effect of the unknown while considering the worst case situation (i.e. the second maximization in (17)).
-Thus, by applying GLRT in the CUSUM algorithm, we can ensure a certain level of detection accuracy for QD, while minimizing the potential effect from the unknown in the system.
-However, the recursive expression of (17) for the CUSUM test is no longer available as shown in (15).
+In other words, we minimize the effect of the unknown while considering the worst case situation (i.e., the second maximization in (17)).
+Thus, by applying GLRT in the CUSUM algorithm, we can ensure a certain level of detection accuracy for QD while minimizing the potential effect from the unknown in the system.
+However, the recursive expression of (17) for the CUSUM test is no longer available, as shown in (15).
 It is because GLRT needs to compute every unknown element of \mathbf{a}n based on samples up to the current observation n.
-In other words, GLRT approach requires storing the estimated data and ML-estimating the unknown at every point.
-Thus, in practice, the GLRT is too difficult from the view points of hardware and software implementation.
-Moreover, the work in [28] states that Rao test might be more robust but less complex than the GLRT real operating situations.
-In [29], the performance of Rao test based detectors performs better than GLRT in parameter estimation and handling training-free scenario.
+In other words, the GLRT approach requires storing the estimated data and ML-estimating the unknown at every point.
+Thus, in practice, the GLRT is too difficult from the viewpoints of hardware and software implementation.
+Moreover, the work in [29] states that Rao test might be more robust but less complex than the GLRT real operating situations.
+In [30], the performance of Rao-test-based detectors is better than GLRT in parameter estimation and handling training-free scenarios.

-For the multi-thread CUSUM algorithm, the desired approach is to solve the unknown recursively, avoiding ML estimation.
-Thus, we consider the Rao test [30], which is asymptotically equivalent to the GLRT.
-The derivation of Rao test is similar to the locally most powerful (LMP) test but much simpler.
-The Rao test has the straight-forward calculation by taking derivative of L_n with respect to the unknown evaluated around the region of interests.
-In our case, we analyze the case where the region is around zero due to the hypothesis \mathcal{H}0 has zero mean.
-The statistic [30] of the Rao test for detection can be modified and rewritten as follows at observation n:
+For the multithread CUSUM algorithm, the desired approach is to solve the unknown recursively, avoiding ML estimation.
+Thus, we consider the Rao test [31], which is asymptotically equivalent to the GLRT.
+The derivation of the Rao test is similar to the locally most powerful test but much simpler.
+The Rao test has the straightforward calculation by taking the derivative of L_n with respect to the unknown evaluated around the region of interests.
+In our case, we analyze the case where the region is around zero because the hypothesis \mathcal{H}0 has zero mean.
+The statistic [31] of the Rao test for detection can be modified and rewritten as follows at observation n: